 Of course, if you are okay with letting strangers into your house.

-Or you could have the package delivered into your cars called in-car delivery by using Amazon Key too.
+Or you could also have the package delivered into your cars called in-car delivery by using Amazon Key to prevent package theft.

 Many customers grumble about delivery man signing the unauthorized packages and leaving them wide open on the porch or doorstep, making them desirable for package snatcher.